Painting in gloss(ary)

 MILF

-An Americanism that stands for Mom I'd Like to Fuck; more accurately a wannabe trailer trash munter who will jump anything for that last shot at fame.
+An Americanism that stands for Mom I'd Like to Fuck; more accurately a wannabe trailer trash munter who will jump anything for that last shot at fame before appearing on granny porn sites.
 Usually, the resulting atrocity is a skanky 46-year-old troll with trowelled-on make-up and collapsed collagen due to over-exposure to the sun.
 In an effort to appear seductive, she'll often wear a leather mini skirt, high heels and a crop top that reveals scabby stretch marks.
-A pierced labia, flaps halfway down her thighs and a tattoo on her privates are common bonus material, as are acne-ridden mons.
+A pierced labia, flaps halfway down her thighs and a tattoo on her privates are common bonus material, as are pigtails and acne-ridden mons.

 Money